saildot4k/saildot4k.github.io/docs/crystal-chips/cc-install.md

 !!! soldering "Crystal Chip 1.0 Install Note"

-    Crystal Chip 1.0 may use the same install diagrams as CC 1.1 and later HOWEVER the 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.
+    Crystal Chip 1.0 may use these diagrams for v9 and later.
+[Otherwise reference the 1.0 diagrams here.](crystal-chips/cc-install.html)
+    HOWEVER the 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.